Dean, School of Engineering and Applied Science

 He began his career with Tata Consulting Engineers, Bangalore, where he served for three years.
 Post-PhD, he was a Research Assistant Professor with the Mechanical and Aerospace Engineering Department of West Virginia University, Morgantown, the USA, for four years.
 As a faculty member at IIT Delhi since 1989, he has held several administrative positions, including Dean of Undergraduate Studies, and Head, Department of Mechanical Engineering.
 He has mentored IIT Mandi and IIT Ropar on various aspects.

 He has taught thermodynamics, heat and mass transfer, design, innovation and manufacturing, engineering drawing, and power generation technologies at the undergraduate level.
 He has taught experimental methods, fire dynamics and multi-phase flows at the post-graduate level.
 He has developed teaching laboratories that emphasise hands-on work, experimentation and design.

-He has several publications on topics such as experimental study of the effects of water mist characteristics on pool fire suppression, burning of vertical cloth panels, air flow through a non-air-conditioned bus with open windows, and flows through micro-channels.
-His current research interests are on fluid mechanics, fire dynamics, combustion, vehicular emissions, and energy.
+He has several publications on water spray-based evaporative cooling, pool fire dynamics and their suppression, burning of cloth panels, airflow through a non-air-conditioned bus with open windows, and flows through micro-channels.
+His current research interests are fluid mechanics, fire dynamics, combustion, vehicular emissions, and energy.